kumararun2002/Data-Science-Projects/README.md

 #### Namami Ganga - Used SVM with preprocessing.
 Got an accuracy of 73% on test set.

-#### Passport Checking - Used Decison Trees and got a accuracy of 97% on test set.
+#### Passport Checking - Used Decison Trees and got an accuracy of 97% on test set.

-#### Suspicious Vehicles - Used Random Forests and got a 88.5% on test set.
+#### Suspicious Vehicles - Used Random Forests and got an accuracy of 88.5% on test set.

 #### e-commerce startup - Used Linear Regression and got an MSE of 268.5 on test set.